Russ Harvey Consulting - Computer and Internet Services

 Network Settings by Operating System

 The following are specific to each operating system.
-If you're isn't listed, look for your computer or device documentation.
+If you're isn't listed, check the documentation for your computer or device.

 Windows 10's network icon is on the right side of the taskbar in its default configuration.
 The icon changes from a globe to a computer to a WiFi icon depending upon your connection and its status.